-Observation

-A student must be able to participate in learning situations that require skills of observation.
-In particular, a student must be able to accurately observe a patient and acquire all relevant sensory information.
+- 3.2.1 Observation: a student must be able to participate in learning situations that require skills of observation.
+In particular, a student must be able to accurately observe a patient and acquire all relevant sensory information. - 3.2.2 Communication: a student must be able to efficiently elicit verbal and non-verbal information pertinent to the patient's medical history and physical examination.

-Communication

-A student must be able to efficiently elicit verbal and non-verbal information pertinent to the patient's medical history and physical examination.
 A student must be able to communicate effectively with patients, families and any member of the health care team.
-A student must also be able to summarize coherently a patient's condition and management plan verbally and in writing.

-Motor

-A student must demonstrate sufficient motor function to safely perform a physical examination on a patient (e.g. palpation, auscultation and percussion).
+A student must also be able to summarize coherently a patient's condition and management plan verbally and in writing. - 3.2.3 Motor: A student must demonstrate sufficient motor function to safely perform a physical examination on a patient (e.g. palpation, auscultation and percussion).
 A student must be able to use common diagnostic aids or instruments either directly or in an adaptive form.
-A student must be able to execute motor movements reasonably required to provide general and emergency medical care to patients.

-Intellectual-Conceptual, Integrative and Quantitative Abilities

-A student must demonstrate the cognitive skills and memory necessary to engage in clinical problem solving.

-Behavioural and Social Attributes

-A student must consistently demonstrate the emotional health required for full utilization of her/his intellectual abilities.
+A student must be able to execute motor movements reasonably required to provide general and emergency medical care to patients. - 3.2.4 Intellectual-Conceptual, Integrative and Quantitative Abilities: a student must demonstrate the cognitive skills and memory necessary to engage in clinical problem solving. - 3.2.5 Behavioural and Social Attributes: a student must consistently demonstrate the emotional health required for full utilization of her/his intellectual abilities.
 The application of good judgment and the prompt completion of all responsibilities attendant to the diagnosis and care of patients is necessary.
 The development of mature, sensitive and effective relationships with patients, families and other members of the health care team are also required.
 The student must be able to tolerate the physical, emotional, and mental demands of the program and function effectively under stress.
 Adaptability to changing environments and the ability to function in the face of uncertainties that are inherent in the care of patients are both necessary.
 Compassion, integrity, concern for others, interpersonal skills, interest and motivation are all personal qualities that physicians must demonstrate and are expected qualities of students.

-Students with Disabilities

-Disability is defined by Section 10 (1) of the Ontario Human Rights Code.

-COFM is committed to facilitating the integration of students with disabilities into the University and medical communities.
+3.2.6 Students with Disabilities: NOSM is committed to facilitating the integration of students with disabilities into the medical school and medical communities.
 Each student with a disability is entitled to reasonable accommodation that will assist her/him to meet the standards.
 Students must be prepared to provide supporting medical documentation in a timely manner and to cooperate with the University in determining an appropriate accommodation.